 During the ceremony, many professors and officials from the Ministry of Education received the King’s Throne medal (Wissam Al Arch).

-Princess Lalla Khadija is the second child of King Mohammed VI and Princess Lalla Salma, after Crown Prince Moulay El Hassan.
+Princess Lalla Khadija is the second child of King Mohammed VI and Princess, King Of Morocco Wife, Lalla Salma, after Crown Prince Moulay El Hassan.
 She was born on May 28, 2007.

 On May 25, 2017, Princess Lalla Khadija took part in a ceremony with her mother, Lalla Salma, in Rabat.
 Lalla Salma received the gold medal of the World Health Organization (WHO) in recognition for her action and commitment to fighting cancer in Morocco and worldwide.